amzn/amazon-payments-magento-2-plugin/docs/faq.rst

 ------------------------------------------------

 The styles used are based on the Luma theme Magento provides.
 Especially responsive breakpoints and other variables, like `@screen__m`_, in the LESS files are defined by the Luma theme.
-If your custom theme is based on Luma, you should be fine.
+If your custom theme is based on the Magento themes Luma or Blank, you should be fine.
 If it isn't, you should define all the variables and `Responsive Breakpoints` used.

 Magento provides detailed information about `Responsive Breakpoints` and responsive design in general.
 See `responsive.html in the magento2 repository`_ (vendor/magento/magento2-base/lib/web/css/docs/responsive.html in your Magento 2 installation) for more detailed explanations.